NavinYP/autoPoster/README.md

 2. Create a .env file with the following attributes filled.

-  DISCORD_TOKEN = [Your Discord token from the developer portal] FOLDER_PATH = [The local folder path you want to use]
+  DISCORD_TOKEN = [Your Discord token from the developer portal]

+  FOLDER_PATH = [The local folder path you want to use]

+3. Add the bot to your server using the Discord Developer Portal.
+4. Run the bot.py on your computer.
+5. Use the .pic [subfolderName] command in the server.

 Use without '[]'.
 And the local folder path is the parent folder which has the subfolders.